Breath Alcohol Section

 PBT Instructor Course

 The PBT Instructor Course is designed for specific PBT models and each class will be tailored for the PBT(s) used by the agency or agencies attending the class.
 The students will be trained on how to properly calibrate the PBT(s) in accordance with the NAC, the manufacturer requirements, and the recommendations of the FAAs.
-The students that attend this course will be trained and approved as a PBT instructor.
+The students who attend this course will be trained and approved as PBT instructors.
 PBT instructors will be able to train officers only on the type of PBT(s) that were taught during the instructor course.
 PBT instructors will have to attend additional courses to become instructors on new PBT models.
 There is no recertification requirement for a PBT instructor; however, it is recommended that the PBT instructors attend this class as a refresher every few years.
-The PBT Instructor Course is an all day course that is restricted in class size and is only taught a couple times a year.
-Students attending a PBT Instructor Course may be asked to bring at least one PBT to class.
+The PBT Instructor Course is a 2-4 hour course (as needed) and is often combined with the PBT Calibration Course.
+THis class is restricted in size and is only taught upon request.
+Students attending a PBT Instructor Course will be asked to bring at least one PBT to class.

 PBT Calibration Course

 The PBT Calibration Course is designed for specific PBT models and each class will be tailored for the PBT(s) used by the agency or agencies attending the class.
 The students will only be trained on the calibration of the instruments and will not be approved as instructors.
 The class will cover the NAC, the manufacturer requirements, and the recommendations of the FAAs.
 It is recommended that smaller agencies have at least two people trained in PBT calibration and three to six people trained for the larger agencies.
-Students attending a PBT Calibration Course may be asked to bring at least one PBT to class.
+Students attending a PBT Calibration Course will be asked to bring at least one PBT to class.